If Elon Musk decided to enter the open job market for CEO, how long do you think it will take for companies to hire him?

 Asking them to have water or coffee or free lunch is old news.

-Get a PlayStation, ask somebody of the same team to stay with candidates.
+Get a PlayStation, ask somebody from the same team to stay with candidates.
 This way they can get to know more about your culture and can further help them gain confidence.

-Give them some challenging task to work on, don’t give them actual work but some fun challenges, this way you will also be able to assess the candidate’s culture fit.
+Give them some challenging tasks to work on, don’t give them actual work but some fun challenges, this way you will also be able to assess the candidate’s culture fit.

 Credits to Metrics -